Healthy Homes Assessment Kingsley Heights

 Home Assessments Kingsley Heights for Rental Properties

-There are a myriad of concerns to check in an house assessment to see if your rental property meets the requirements of the Healthy Homes Standards.
-Some examples include:
+There are a myriad of concerns to be able to examine when conducting an home inspection to determine whether your rental property meets the minimal requirements of the Healthy Homes Standard.
+A few examples are:

 • Does the water flow properly and is there draught stopping?

-The consequences of not having the Healthy home in relation to the Residential Tenancies Act and consequently getting on the wrong side of a ruling on tenancy services ruling can be extremely costly for property owners and landlords.
-For expert assistance, get in touch today to schedule your rental properties house assessment.
+The repercussions of not having an Healthy home in relation to regulations under the Residential Tenancies Act and consequently being on the wrong side of a tenant services ruling can have a significant impact for property managers and landlords.
+For expert advice get in touch today to book your rental properties house assessment.

 home assessments for rental properties